 Legislation would force disclosures about terror watchlist

-Democratic Minnesota congresswoman Ilhan Omar has submitted legislation that would force President Donald Trump's administration to disclose details about how it shares the FBI's watchlist of more than 1 million known or suspected terrorists with foreign countries.
+The House has adopted a proposal from Minnesota congresswoman Ilhan Omar to force President Donald Trump's administration to disclose details about how it shares a watchlist of "known or suspected terrorists" with foreign countries.

-The legislation from Omar comes in a proposed amendment to the Intelligence Authorization Act.
-It would require a report within 180 days detailing which foreign countries get access to the database and how such decisions are made.
+The amendment to the Intelligence Authorization Act was adopted Tuesday night by a voice vote.
+The bill will receive a final vote later this week.

-The watchlist has been subject to multiple lawsuits challenging its constitutionality.
-Critics say the list is mismanaged and innocent Muslims end up on it with no recourse for clearing their names.
+The watchlist has been subject to lawsuits challenging its constitutionality.
+Critics say innocent Muslims end up on it with no recourse for clearing their names.

-Omar has expressed concerns that countries with poor human-rights records such as Saudi Arabia and China receive the list and submit names for inclusion.
+Omar has expressed concerns that countries with poor human-rights records such as Saudi Arabia and China receive the list.
+Omar is one of four Democratic freshmen congress members whom Trump has told to "go back" to their home countries, even though all are U.S. citizens.

 Comments